 SCONE PALACE

 Scone Palace.
-To sound local, pronounce it scoune palace.
-This place has immense importance in Scotland's royal heritage.
-1500 years ago it was the capital of the Picts, when they ruled Scotland.
-It is a historic coronation place for the country's monarchs.
-Indeed, Macbeth, Robert the Bruce and Charles II are among the thirty-eight kings who have been crowned there.
-The ritual was to hold the ceremony on top of Moot Hill and the Stone of Scone, also known as the Stone of Destiny, which is now on display in Edinburgh Castle and has had a chequered history.
-A chapel now stands on the site where Kenneth MacAlpin became the first king of Scotland in 838, and a replica of the famous stone has been placed there.
+To sound local, pronounce it: scoune palace.
+This is a place of immense importance in Scotland's royal heritage.
+1,500 years ago, it was the capital of the Picts, when they ruled Scotland.
+It is a historic coronation site for the country's monarchs.
+Indeed, Macbeth, Robert the Bruce and Charles II are among the thirty-eight kings who have marched here.
+The ritual ceremony took place on top of Moot Hill and the Stone of Scone, also known as the Stone of Destiny, which is now on display at Edinburgh Castle and has had a chequered history.
+A chapel now stands on the site where Kenneth MacAlpin became Scotland's first king in 838, and a replica of the famous stone has been installed.

 Did you know?
 This review was written by our professional authors.